 The student will be given a passing grade for meeting the requirements of the committee in both the written and the oral part.
 Unsatisfactory performance on either part will require the student to redo the entire qualifying exam in the following semester.
 Each student will be allowed only two attempts at the exam.

 Students are expected to perform the review by the end of their second year in the program.
 Students taking the qualifying exam should register for CS 7999.
-To receive a permit, please contact the ML Academic Advisor, Stephanie Niebuhr at email@example.com.
-For more information on the qualifying exam process, please see the ML Ph.D.
-Handbook or and contact the ML Academic Advisor with any questions.
+To receive a permit or if you have any questions about the qualifying exam, please contact the ML Academic Advisor, Stephanie Niebuhr at firstname.lastname@example.org.

 As the first step towards completing a dissertation, the student must prepare and defend a Research Proposal.
 The purpose of the proposal is to give the faculty an opportunity to give feedback on the student’s research direction, and to make sure they are developing into able communicators.

 The Ph.D. thesis committee consists of five faculty members, including the three ML Ph.D.
 Program Faculty who served on the proposal committee, and two additional members.
 At least one member must be external to the ML Ph.D. program.
 The committee is charged with approving the written dissertation and administering the final defense.
 The defense consists of a public seminar followed by oral examination from the thesis committee.